This post may contain affiliate links. See my disclosure policy.

 Large forkful of shredded cooked chicken breast hovering above a glass dish filled with additional shredded chicken breast.

-This shredded chicken recipe is simple – poach the chicken in a pot of simmering water (or broth) on the stovetop with salt and black pepper (and maybe some other aromatics or seasoning).
-That’s it!
-Some recipes recommend sautéing the chicken beforehand, but I find this unnecessary (and a waste of time).
+This shredded chicken recipe is simple: poach the chicken in a pot of simmering water or broth with salt, black pepper, and any extra aromatics or seasonings you like.
+While some recipes suggest sautéing the chicken first, I find that unnecessary and a waste of time.

 Why This Recipe Works